lebao3105/app1cli/README.md

 Congratulations, now you have compiled app1!

 ## What to use C# version?
 Try now!
-C# makes app1 smaller with ~300 lines of code and app1 still can run from Windows, macOS and Linux.<br>
+C# makes app1 small with ~300 lines of code and runnable from Windows, macOS and Linux.<br>
 First, install .NET SDK with this [address](https://dotnet.microsoft.com/download)<br>
 Then, clone the repository and "open" it in Terminal (Command Prompt).
 Next type:
 ```